Admit it: Sometimes the thought of working alone seems appealing.

 70% of employees say having friends at their job is the most crucial element to a happy working life.
 When asked to choose two emotions they feel when excluded at work, 40% of respondents across generations and genders said they’re most likely to feel ignored.

 Obviously, you don’t want any of your team members feeling isolated and unheard.
-But, why else should you focus on connecting with peers at work?
-As it turns out, it offers a number of advantages — not only for individuals, but for the entire organization.
+But why else should you focus on connecting with peers at work?
+As it turns out, it offers a number of advantages — not only for individuals but for the entire organization.

 1. Peer relationships increase productivity and performance

 Gallup research found that 30% of employees say they have a best friend at work.
-That percentage of workers is reportedly seven times as likely to be engaged in their jobs and produce higher-quality work.
+That percentage of workers is reportedly seven times as likely to be engaged with their jobs and produce higher-quality work.